MxMoss3/Truth-Table-Generator/README.md

 **Valid Argument**

-A = Alice goes to party
+A = Alice goes to party,

-B = Betsy goes to party
+B = Betsy goes to party,
 C = Carol goes to party

 If Alice or Betsy goes to the party, Carol will go to the party.
 (A v B) > C